Annie750/DevOps-Journey/README.md

 Linux Learning Journey 🚀
 📌 About This Repository
-This repository documents my journey of learning Linux as part of my DevOps preparation.
-I'll be sharing my notes, commands, scripts, and key takeaways from each session.
+This repository documents my journey of learning DevOps preparation.

 📚 Learning Resources
-YouTube Series: Linux for DevOps Beginners
+YouTube